pdbforone/audiobook-pipeline-styletts-personal/KARAOKE_SUBTITLES_GUIDE.md

 ## License

-This feature is part of the audiobook-pipeline-chatterbox project.
+This feature is part of the audiobook-pipeline-styletts-personal project.